mikeinpar/postimat-n8n/README.md

 ## What was sanitized

-Real values were replaced with references — nothing sensitive remains in these files:
+Real values were replaced with references, so nothing sensitive remains in these
+files:

 | Original | Replaced with |
 |----------|---------------|